 About the SURE Program

-A more diverse science workforce can help address inequities in health care delivery and outcomes.
+Ensuring a workforce that represents all communities and backgrounds can help address barriers in health care delivery and outcomes.

-The SURE program supports individuals from underrepresented groups in Science, Technology, Engineering, Mathematics & Medicine (STEMM) fields or careers.
+The SURE program supports individuals interested in Science, Technology, Engineering, Mathematics & Medicine (STEMM) fields or careers.

-The AHA is partnering with some learning institutions to provide research experience and mentoring to these underrepresented students.
-Students collaborate with a laboratory or mentor connected to the AHA, whether member, grant recipient or advocate, to conduct research that fits the AHA mission.
+The American Heart Association collaborates with learning institutions to provide research experience and mentoring.
+Students within a laboratory will be assigned to a mentor who is connected to the AHA - whether as a member, grant recipient or advocate - to conduct research that fits within the AHA mission.
 The summer program lasts 8 to 10 weeks, from May or June to August.
 A virtual component allows students to participate in programs from other hosts.

 The institutions provide a suggested training plan that includes: